-Maya Erskine and Anna Konkle play 13-year-old versions of themselves in this funny, heartbreakingly honest show that exposes all of the wild discoveries of becoming a teenage girl, and the frequent indignities that come with them.
+PEN15 co-creators/stars Maya Erskine and Anna Konkle, who were both 31 when the show premiered, play 13-year-old versions of themselves in this funny, heartbreakingly honest show that exposes all of the wild discoveries of becoming a teenage girl, and the frequent indignities that come with them.
 Not just touching on coming-of-age staples like competition, peer pressure, and young romance, the show utilizes its actresses’ real ages to examine ideas like budding sexuality, the encroaching realities of adulthood, and the challenges of maintaining meaningful friendships and family relationships as each of these young characters becomes her own person.

-Taking Margaret Atwood’s eponymous novel as its spine and inspiration, this series starring Elisabeth Moss explores a dystopian alternate reality and one frighteningly recognizable where some women are enslaved to bear children after fertility rates drop in the wake of STDs and environmental pandemics.
+Taking Margaret Atwood’s acclaimed novel of the same name as its spine and inspiration, this series starring Elisabeth Moss explores a dystopian alternate reality and one frighteningly recognizable, where some women are enslaved to bear children after fertility rates drop in the wake of STDs and environmental pandemics.
 The show makes audiences feel the devastating circumstances of Moss’s June Osborne week after week as it looks incisively at the circumstances that led to this type of control, including a slippery slope of bad legislation, complacency among voters until it’s too late, and oppressive patriarchal values that metastasize into a police state for women without the means to afford, or protect, their choices and their bodies.
-It’s Infuriating and inspiring, and unmissable.
+It’s infuriating, inspiring, and utterly unmissable.

 FX’s (and later FXX’s) animated series Archer offers a delightful, raunchy deconstruction of James Bond and spy movies, anchored by the womanizing title character and the dysfunctional fellow agents, family members, and support teammates who revolve around him.
 The show has already catapulted a series of catchphrases into pop culture (“phrasing!”) but what’s remarkable about its longevity is how the characters have changed and grown in spite of the action-packed, puerile hijinks.

 In the arena of “shows featuring reprehensible characters we somehow love,” Seinfeld walked so Rob McElhenney’s long-running show could run.
-Dennis, Sweet Dee, Mac, Charlie, and Frank seemingly exist to take the worst possible lesson from a given situation (Bar gets robbed?
-Buy a gun!), but the show’s ability to refine and develop these characters (Mac, an overcompensating himbo, discovers and slowly comes to accept his homosexuality) is matched only by the lengths to which the writers will go to degrade and humiliate them for their awfulness, while projecting random meta-textual ideas on the actors (McElhenney gains tons of weight one season, then strips down to rippling muscles, for no particular reason than it’s what actors do).
-It’s the best show on TV you will love featuring people you will hate.
+Dennis, Sweet Dee, Mac, Charlie, and Frank seemingly exist to take the worst possible lesson from any given situation (Bar gets robbed?
+Buy a gun!), but the show’s ability to refine and develop these characters (Mac, an overcompensating himbo, discovers and slowly comes to embrace the fact that he is gay) is matched only by the lengths to which the writers will go to degrade and humiliate them for their awfulness, while projecting random meta-textual ideas on the actors (McElhenney gains tons of weight one season, then strips down to rippling muscles, for no particular reason other than it’s what actors do).
+It’s the best show on TV you will love, featuring characters you will hate.